jgerchen/snakemake-course/03_my_first_rule.md

 This is because **file1.txt** already exists and Snakemake will only recreate it again if we delete it.

 > [!IMPORTANT]
-> As long as their are reasons based on dependencies Snakemake will not recreate files that already exist.
+> As long as there are no additional reasons based on dependencies Snakemake will not recreate files that already exist.
+It also doesn't matter for Snakemake that the files generated using touch are completely empty, the only thing that matters for Snakemake are if a file exists and its timestamp.

 ## My second rule!